Facts and figures: Big Ben and Elizabeth Tower

 11 floors.
 96 metres.

 It’s a long climb to the top.
-334 steps to the Belfry where Big Ben, the Great Bell, hangs.
+292 steps to the clock faces and 334 steps to the Belfry where Big Ben, the Great Bell, hangs.

 Elizabeth Tower is made from: